alphagov/passport-verify/PUBLISHING_TO_NPM.md

-## Passport Verify Stub Relying Party - Publishing the package to NPM
+## Passport Verify - Publishing the package to NPM

 Any updates to the package, including incrementing the versions of dependencies as recommended by Greenkeeper should be published to NPM using